KelseyBaker262/KelseyBaker262/README.md

 Hi there 👋

-I'm Kelsey and I'm currently learning to code with School of Code! 🌺🌻
+I'm Kelsey and I'm currently learning to code with School of Code and completed the 100 days of code challenge! 🌺🌻